Acron Group: Subsidiaries

 Acron USA Inc. was founded by Acron in 2008 to handle marketing, distribution and sea transportation of the Group's export cargos.
 Acron Switzerland AG was set up in 2009 to supply the Group's products to the European market.
-At the end of 2017, Acron Group established a distribution company in France, Acron France SAS.
 In 2018, Acron Group set up its distribution companies Acron Brasil Ltda. in Brazil and Acron Argentina S.R.L. in Argentina.
 The Group is currently developing its own distribution network in China, called Yong Sheng Feng.
 Yong Sheng Feng's key business is wholesaling fertilisers and other chemicals.

 Financial results

 In 2020, the Group's output of ammonia and mineral fertilisers (exclusive of own use) totaled 8,0 million tonnes.

 In 2020 the Group's consolidated revenues under IFRS were RUB 119,864 billion (US$1.8 billion), and net profit was RUB 3,836 billion (US$53 million).